Upon successful completion of this degree, students should have acquired and enhanced their knowledge and

 QMS has an active and co-ordinated student support system to assist students in making the transition from school to university.

-Students on the BSc Business Management programme can avail of an optional placement year between the second and final year of the degree programme.
+Students on the BSc Business Management programme will take a placement year between the second and final year of the degree programme.
 The School has a dedicated Placement Office which facilitates students in sourcing and securing appropriate placements which will augment their classroom-based learning experience.
 In addition, the School encourages students to seek other work-based and/or educational related experiences, whether that is through the summer placement programme (a 3-4 month internship in a local organisation working on a very specific project), Erasmus programmes with other European Universities, or studying abroad in universities with which the School and/or University has an existing relationship.

 Details of assessments associated with this course are outlined below: